bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/articles/node-api-express.md

 Open <a href="https://www.w3schools.com/sql/trysql.asp?filename=trysql_op_in" class="markup--anchor markup--p-anchor">SQLTryIT (Links to an external site.)</a>.

-How many records in the products table belong to the category “confections”?
+How many records in the products table belong to the category "confections"?

 ### Objective 2 — query data from multiple tables